 The school administrator will investigate any report filed.
-Prompt notice is given to the parents or guardians of the student alleged to have committed an act of bullying and the parents or guardians of the student against whom such alleged act or acts were directed that such investigation has commenced.
-When the investigation is completed parents are invited to meet and discuss specific interventions undertaken by the school to prevent further acts of bullying.
+Prompt notice is given to the student alleged to have committed an act of bullying and the student against whom such alleged act or acts were directed that such investigation has commenced.
+When the investigation is completed the student is invited to meet and discuss specific interventions undertaken by the school to prevent further acts of bullying.